FirassZiedan/search_api_spellcheck/README.txt

 How to use
 ----------

-Edit your Views search page and add the Spellcheck field to the Views' Header and/or Footer.
+# Edit your Views search page and add the Spellcheck field to the Views' Header and/or Footer.
+# Change 'Filter identifier' for Fulltext search in your view to "keyword"